calband/calchart/README-MACOSX.md

 # Steps for building for MacOSX.

-These steps were written with Sierra 10.12 and XCode 8.2.1.
+These steps were written with 10.14 and XCode 10.2.
 Both should be on the app store.
 You *can* do earlier builds, but you may have to modify your install steps.

 You also need to install the command line tools for Xcode.
 See https://developer.apple.com/library/ios/technotes/tn2339/_index.html